puhoy/ba_thesis/docs/04_grundlagen/grundlagen_bt.rst

  "The purpose of this extension is to allow clients to join a swarm and complete a download without the need of downloading a .torrent file first.
 This extension instead allows clients to download the metadata from peers.
 It makes it possible to support magnet links, a link on a web page only containing enough information to join the swarm (the info hash)." :cite:`www.b79:online`

-Das in der Spezifikation beschriebene Format eines Magnet Links ist dabei wie Folgt:
+Das in der Spezifikation beschriebene Format eines Magnet Links ist dabei wie folgt:

  magnet:?xt=urn:btih:<info-hash>&dn=<name>&tr=<tracker-url>&x.pe=<peer-address>